swagcodes/swagbot/README.md

 fixed all bug 08/01/2021 by swagcodes if u found a new bug please contact instagram [`@swagcode_`](https://www.instagram.com/swagcode_/)

-!!! impersonation is porhibited by stealing thi script without tag swagcode !!!
+!!! selling and buying of this script is prohibited !!!

 @All Right Reserved - swagcodes